paosua86/holbertonschool-validation/module2_task5/README.md

 ## Lifecycle

-* clean: Cleanup the content of the
+* clean: Cleanup the content of the directory dist/
-* build: Generate the website from the markdown and configuration files in the directory dist/
+* build: check The target build
-* post: #reate a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME.
+* post: Create a new blog post
 * help: shows commands usage information
 * check:  test the app
-* validate: valide file
+* validate:  W3C validator
+* test:  Tests the application
+* lint:  make lint on the files
+* unit-tests:  make unit tests on the files
+* integration-tests:  make unit tests on the files

 ## Prerequisites